Seahawks rookie Mike Morris plans to take advantage of Michael Bennett’s teachings

 “I feel like it’s coming along great,’’ he said.
 “I feel the progress is at a really accelerated rate.
 I just want to be perfect at it, so that’s the process that’s going to take a lot.’’

-And in what might sound a little counterintuitive, to be perfect at it Morris knows he has to make himself as small as he can at the snap of the ball.
-Or, to be more precise, keeping his pad level as low as he can, important to be able to get the push at the line that is needed.
+And though it might sound a little counterintuitive, to be “perfect at it,” Morris knows he has to make himself as small as he can at the snap of the ball.
+Or, to be more precise, keeping his pad level as low as he can, which is crucial to being able to get the needed push at the line.

 Whether he could do that was a question analysts had before the draft.

-“Difficult for him to play low at his size,’’ Pro Football Focus wrote in its pre-draft assessment of Morris in what was a common critique.
+“Difficult for him to play low at his size,’’ Pro Football Focus wrote in its pre-draft assessment of Morris, a common critique.

 “I feel like it is a challenge, just being 6-6,’’ he said.
 “It’s hard, but I’ve got to do it.
 So it is what it is.’’